MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Does the platform come with any out-of-box content for an organization to kickstart the training program?

-Microsoft provides course content around Digital Literacy, Office 365, etc. which organizations can upload and use in their Community Training platform instances.
+Microsoft provides course content around Digital Literacy, Office 365, etc., which organizations can upload and use in their Community Training platform instances.
 For more details, browse the content catalog **[here](https://sangampartners.azurewebsites.net/)**.

-Please contact us via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** if you’d like to make any courses from the catalog available in your training portal instance.
+Contact us via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** if you’d like to make any courses from the catalog available in your training portal instance.

 #### Can we use any of the content from the catalog?